kirellkekw/disnote/README.md

 # disnote

-a basic notepad app written using sql implementation in flutter.
+a lightweight notepad app written using sql implementation in flutter. also supports posting to discord webhooks.